 I've nothing against Gwyneth Paltrow.
-(Which I'm sure Gwyneth's relieved to hear!)
+(Which I'm sure Gwyneth is relieved to hear!)
 She's created a 250 million dollar business and has everyone talking about her new series, Goop Lab, on Netflix.
-Who can't help but admire someone who's got all that going on (And looks beautiful too.)
-I would love to be able to join her tribe and embrace all the cool vibes.
-But I have a problem with much of what she's saying - and selling.
+One can't help but admire someone who's got all that going on (and looks beautiful too).
+But although I would love to join her tribe and embrace all the cool vibes — I have a big problem with a lot of what she says and sells.

 What's in the Goop

-After being tagged in a post about Goop Lab on Instagram, I decided to check out all six episodes.
-Even though I wanted to be open-minded, I'm VERY skeptical about all the "goopy science."
+I decided to check out all six Goop Lab episodes after being tagged in a post about it on Instagram.
+Even though I wanted to be open-minded, I was skeptical about all the "goopy" science.

 The first two episodes delve into the dangerous worlds of psychedelics and cold water therapy, respectively.
-It's apparent at this early stage that Gwyneth's going to watch most of the activities from the sidelines.
-She's conspicuously absent when her group takes a trip (literally) on magic mushrooms.
-And doesn't join her team when they plunge into freezing water.
-Her contribution (back at the 'lab') was to do a few pushups using the Wim Hof breathing method.
-But I really can't be too critical - I'd have chosen the pushup option myself!
+And it looked like Gwyneth was going to watch most of the activities from the sidelines.
+She's absent when her group takes a trip (literally) on magic mushrooms and doesn't join them when they plunge into freezing water with Wim Hof.
+Back at the 'lab”, she does a few push-ups using Wim Hof's breathing method.
+(And I really can't be too critical — I'd have chosen that option also!)

 Episode three was an interesting one.
 Betty Dodson (a 90-year-old sex educator) was AMAZING!
-Nothing is more authentic than being able to sit naked in front of a camera and discuss your area of expertise.
+There is nothing more authentic than being naked, while discussing your area of expertise.
 Of course, our host immediately declared that she wouldn't be a part of this venture either.
 So, it was kind of ironic when (in a later episode), Gwyneth told her fellow goopers, "You guys put me through the craziest shit."
-OMG, did she really forget about the psychedelic trip, the frigid water dip, or the being naked (to get to know your vulva better) challenges they'd endured for the show?
+OMG, did she really forget about the psychedelic trip, the frigid water dip, or the "being naked to get to know your vulva better" challenges they'd endured?

-Episode four was about how to look younger and included a discussion on biological aging.
-This refers to how old you seem (compared to your biological age, which is the actual number of years you've been alive.)
-Gwyneth (finally) joined in on an experiment to see if different diets can change your biological age.
-One participant went vegan, another pescatarian, and Gwyneth took on the fast-mimicking-diet.
-This consisted of eating a meager selection of food from pre-packaged boxes for five days. ($249 From Prolon.)
-She called the powdered mushroom soup "brutal" and complained of feeling like she was "dying and hangry."
-I'm sure that despite this less-than-glowing endorsement, sales of this on her site are booming.
+Episode four was about looking younger.
+Gwyneth joined in on an experiment to see if diet can change your biological age (how old you seem compared to your actual age).
+One participant went vegan, another picked pescatarian, and Gwyneth took on the fast-mimicking-diet.
+This diet consisted of eating a meager selection of food from pre-packaged boxes for five days. ($249 From Prolon.)
+Gwyneth called the powdered mushroom soup "brutal" and complained that she was "dying and hangry."
+But I'm sure that despite this less-than-glowing endorsement, sales of this are booming on her site.

-(In case you're wondering, the pescatarian diet was the winner when it came to reducing your biological age.
-Probably because this closely resembles the Mediterranean diet, which has consistently shown to be the healthiest way to eat.)
+Spoiler alert: The winner of this experiment was the pescatarian diet.
+Probably because this closely resembles the Mediterranean diet, which has consistently shown to be the healthiest way to eat.

 Although there are health benefits to intermittent fasting, you don't need to endure "brutal" soup or subsist on piddling portions.
 One approach is the 16/18 method.
 Just restrict your eating (of nutritious food) to an 8-hour window in the day.
 For the remaining 16 hours (many of which you'll be sleeping), you fast.
 And I promise you won't feel 'hangry' or close to death!

-I think I nodded off during the final episode (although to be fair, this could have been because I binge-watched the entire series.)
-But the title Are You Intuit? seemed appropriate - because I really wasn't!
+I nodded off during the final episode (although to be fair, this could have been because I binge-watched the entire series.)
+The title was Are You Intuit?
+Which seemed appropriate — because I really wasn't!
 I'm not a fan of mediums and stay away from anything to do with the occult and mysticism.

 The Good, the bad, and the plain weird

-Despite my initial reservations about this series, I found parts of it engaging, and I ended up liking the people working at Goop Lab.
+Despite my initial reservations about this series, I found parts of it engaging, and liked the Goop Lab people.
 There were also real nuggets of information woven into the series.
 But herein lies the danger.
 Gwyneth Paltrow has a history of promoting pseudoscience and kooky ideas.
 These included vaginal jade eggs (that were deemed potentially dangerous and led to a lawsuit), coffee enemas, and a $75 candle named "This smells like my vagina."
-I'm no prude (I grew up watching British television, after all), but the name and price of this candle are just insane!
+I'm no prude (I grew up watching British television, after all), but this candle's name and price are just insane!